chuckcscccl/rustlr/chapterfs.md

 These operators are available as a convenience, but they come at a price.
 The introduction of new production rules to a grammar increases the chance of non-determinism even if the grammar remains unambiguous.
-Rustlr does not allow the regex-like operators to be *nested*.
+Rustlr does not allow the regex-like operators to be *nested*: such expressions easily become ambiguous.
+Consider `(a?)+`:  a single `a` will have an infinite number of parse trees because any number of `a?` can be empty.

 #### A More Advanced Example